 Although there is no statutory right to appeal in cases of flexible working time requests being denied, it is good practice to be able to evidence that you have considered the request in a reasonable way to avoid a discrimination claim.

-Employees can make as many flexible working time claims as they like
+9. Employees can make as many flexible working time request as they like

 Employees can only make one official request in any 12-month period.
 They can ask to make another one but you do not have to grant the request.

 In some cases, we can offer you free guidance.
 For our Watertight HR & Legal clients some of this work may be included in your fees so please ask.
-If you are not a Watertight client and would like a quote for advice on flexible working regulations contact us on email@example.com or 0114 3032300.
+If you are not a Watertight client and would like a quote for advice on flexible working regulations contact us today.